astroumd/lmtoy/docs/webrun.md

       $DATA_LMT   - root directory of the read-only raw data
       $WORK_LMT   - root directory of the session's working area
-      $PID        - LMT's *ProjectId*
+      $PID        - LMT's *ProjectId*  (e.g.  2023-S1-UM-10)
-      $PIS        - PI session name  (new in webrun)
+      $PIS        - PI session name  (a new concept in *webrun*)
       $SRC        - Source Name

 ## Overview for the lmtslr user:

-This is how the pipeline is normally run from the main *lmtslr* account, from the directory where the script generator lives:
+This is how the pipeline is normally run from the main *lmtslr* account.

+We start from the directory where the project script generator lives, generate run files for this project and submit them to SLURM.
+Note that each command here can only be run when the previous command has finished!

       cd $WORK_LMT/lmtoy_run/lmtoy_$PID
       git pull